Adapting Dijkstra for Buffers and Unlimited Transfers: Introduction

 \section{Introduction}

-In this work, we revisit the classical Dijkstra algorithm and observe that it outperforms standard unlimited transfer algorithms such as MR~\cite{delling2013computing}.
+In this work, we revisit the classical Dijkstra algorithm and observe that it outperforms standard unlimited transfer algorithms such as MR (introduced as MR-inf in~\cite{delling2013computing} and renamed in~\cite{baum2019ultra}).
 We also adapt it to correctly handle buffer times, making it suitable for realistic public transit routing.
 We call this adaptation \emph{Transfer Aware Dijkstra (TAD)}.
 The key insight is that standard Time-Dependent Dijkstra relies on dominated connection filtering, which fails when buffer times are present because it cannot distinguish between seated passengers (who may continue without waiting) and transferring passengers (who must respect the buffer).
 TAD addresses this by scanning entire trip sequences rather than individual edges, correctly modeling the asymmetry between seated and transferring passengers while maintaining the performance advantages of Dijkstra-based approaches.

-The development of public transit routing algorithms has progressed from classical Time-Dependent (TD) Dijkstra approaches~\cite{dijkstra1959note, multi_dijkstra} to timetable-based techniques such as RAPTOR~\cite{raptor}, CSA~\cite{csa}, Trip-based routing~\cite{trip_based_routing}, and Transfer Patterns~\cite{transfer_patterns}.
+The development of public transit routing algorithms has progressed \cite{car_vs_transport} from classical Time-Dependent (TD) Dijkstra ~\cite{dijkstra1959note, multi_dijkstra} to timetable-based techniques such as RAPTOR~\cite{raptor}, CSA~\cite{csa}, Trip-based routing~\cite{trip_based_routing, trip_based_routing_condense}, and Transfer Patterns~\cite{transfer_patterns}.
 RAPTOR marked a major shift, replacing TD-Dijkstra in many practical applications including Bing Maps, OpenTripPlanner, R5, Navitia.io, and Solari.
 During this evolution, Dijkstra-based techniques received less attention and were not thoroughly evaluated in modern multimodal scenarios.

-For the unlimited transfer problem, where passengers may walk, cycle, or use other non-scheduled modes between any stops, RAPTOR-based algorithms such as MR and MCR have been treated as state-of-the-art.
-However, this assumption stems from the historical evolution of routing research rather than systematic comparison.
+For the unlimited transfer problem, where passengers may walk, cycle, or use other non-scheduled modes, RAPTOR-based algorithms such as MR and MCR~\cite{baum2019ultra, delling2013computing} have been treated as state-of-the-art.
+However, this assumption is based on the historical evolution of routing research rather than a systematic comparison.
 A previous study~\cite{rohovyi2025multimodal} demonstrated that TD-Dijkstra can outperform CSA and RAPTOR on unlimited transfer problems, but did not compare against MR. We extend that analysis and demonstrate that TD-Dijkstra variants outperform MR in this setting.

 While TD-Dijkstra shows strong performance, efficient implementations rely on filtering dominated connections during preprocessing.
 A connection $(d_1, a_1)$ dominates $(d_2, a_2)$ if $d_1 \geq d_2$ and $a_1 \leq a_2$, meaning it departs no earlier and arrives no later.
 This filtering assumes passengers can always switch to a dominating connection without penalty.